How much does it cost to apply for an Ashden Award?

 If you are shortlisted we will get in touch to arrange a visit to assess your work.

-If you are shortlisted but ultimately not selected to be an Ashden Award winner, you will be credited as a runner-up and offered a small grant of £1,000 to put towards your work and to compensate you for the time spent preparing for and hosting a visit from Ashden.
-You will also be offered an additional free ticket (two in total) to the Ashden Awards Ceremony in London on 13 June 2019.
+If you are shortlisted but ultimately not selected to be an Ashden Award winner, you will be credited as a runner-up.
+You will also be offered an additional free ticket (two in total) to the Ashden Awards Ceremony in London on 3 July 2019.
 Unfortunately, we are not able to cover any travel expenses.

 What will happen at the judging visit?